 From developing an immersive 3D virtual reality game for teaching languages, to creating mathematical models that improve handicap accessibility routes you’ll learn to apply abstract theory in creative ways to a wide variety of disciplines, including business, biology and art.
-In an active learning classroom environment, you’ll develop concise and logical patterns of thinking, hone your problem-solving skills and learn critical thought processes that will carry you throughout your career and your life.
+In an active learning classroom environment, you’ll develop concise and logical patterns of thinking, hone your problem-solving skills and learn critical thought processes that will be useful throughout your career and your life.
 Along the way you will have the opportunity to travel to conferences to present your capstone project or even cutting-edge research conducted with your faculty members.

 Critical Thinking and Analysis Skills for the 21st Century

 Our students gain not only critical thinking skills in their mathematics and computer science courses, but also learn how to leverage the use of computers for graphical visualization, data analysis, and creative problem solving.

 Small Class Sizes and Direct Access to Professors

 Our upper level courses typically have enrollments of 20 or less, often 10-15, which allows professors and students to engage more readily and facilitates students’ connections with their peers.
 Through these interactions, the members of the faculty are better able to serve as mentors and advisors in preparation for graduate study and careers.